 WORKING OF BROADRONE

 The basic operating concept of BROADRONE is simple.
 A large material hopper is positioned over a horizontal spinning disk, the disk has a series of 3 or 4 fins attached to it which throw the dropped materials from the hopper out and away from the seeded/spreader.
-Alternately a pendulum spreading mechanism may be employed, this method is more common in mid-sized commercial spreaders for improved consistency in spreading.
-Hoppers are commonly made of plastic, painted steel, or stainless steel.
-Stainless steel is usually used in large commercial units for strength and because granular fertilizer is often quite corrosive.
-Spreaders have directional fins to control the direction of the material that is thrown from the spreader.
-Broadrones require some form of power to spin the disk which uses a 12-volt motor to spin the dispersing disk.
+So, a pendulum spreading mechanism may be employed, this method is more common in mid-sized commercial spreaders for improved consistency in spreading. the hopper is made by stainless steel or plastic material.
+However, Broadrones require some form of power to spin the disk which uses a 12-volt motor to spin the dispersing disk.